Appeal Options - trademarks

 How much does it cost?

-You may submit an objection free of charge.
-The NIPO does not take payment for processing objection cases.
+You may submit an opposition free of charge.
+The NIPO does not take payment for processing opposition cases.

 - has degenerated (Section 36)